-No commissioner or their immediate family (spouse, dependents) shall be beneficially interested, directly or indirectly, in any contract which may be made by, through, or under the supervision of the commission, or which may be made for the benefit of the port; or accept, directly or indirectly, any compensation, gratuity, or reward in connection with the awarding of such contract from any person beneficially interested therein.
+No port_commissioner or his/hertheir immediate family (spouse, dependents) shall

+(i) have an undisclosed financial or beneficial interest, direct or indirect, be beneficially interested, directly or indirectly, in any contract which may be made by, through, or under the supervision of the port_commission, or

+A. which may be made for the benefit of the port; or (ii) accept, directly or indirectly, any compensation, gratuity, or reward in connection with the awarding of such a contract from any person beneficially interested therein.

-B. Exceptions.
+B. Statutory Exceptions.